Frank Merrick: Pianist

 Merrick's peers included Artur Schnabel and Mark Hambourg, and he was perhaps the foremost exponent of the Theodor Leschetizky method in Britain (others included Benno Moiseiwitsch and Mabel Lander).

 He made several recordings of the music of Sir Arnold Bax, including the composer's first violin sonata (reissued on compact disc in 2003) and the four piano sonatas.
 Bax's Pæan for piano is dedicated to him.
 With Michael Round he made a recording of the Sonata for two pianos and other works by Bax.
 Other enthusiasms included the keyboard music of Debussy, Reger, Scarlatti and especially Prokofiev, particularly the piano sonatas.

 Several later LP recordings of Frank Merrick playing various works by John Field and other British composers were released on the British label Rare Recorded Editions.
 A "Frank Merrick Society" was formed to release his recordings.
 He spent many hours at the British Museum copying by hand the works of Field, who at that time was little known; the result was his edition of Field's piano concertos which became vol. 17 of Musica Britannica.
 Merrick also edited editions of Chopin.

 His book, Practising the Piano, first published by Barrie and Jenkins in 1960, has gone through at least four printings.

 Composer

 Merrick is particularly known for winning in 1928 the Columbia Gramophone Company competition to write the remaining movements (scherzo and finale) of Schubert's 8th Symphony.
 His composition was recorded by Columbia and sold, although these recordings are primarily, if not all, on 12-inch records and now very rare.
 Other works include a symphony (1912), two piano concertos (1901, 1936), choral music, chamber works and the Piano Sonata in A Minor (1902).
 His Suite in the eighteenth-century style for solo cello has been recorded by Steven Isserlis.

 The original manuscripts of his compositions were donated to CHOMBEC (Centre for the History of Music in Britain, the Empire and the Commonwealth) and the archives of Bristol University.
 There are many items, including a large number of Esperanto songs, over 30 of which, by his own account, he composed.

+Personal life

+Before World War I he married the pianist, composer and suffragette Hope Squire.
+After the death of his first wife in 1936, Merrick married one of his students, Sybil Phoebe Case, in 1937.
+They had three children: Phoebe Hope (1939-), Paul Antony (1941-) and Celia Frances (1946-).

+Merrick was a vegetarian and teetotaller.
+He was a vice-president of the Vegetarian Society.